Today I am going to share the recipe for a delicious beef and mushroom shumai.

 Here is a overview of how I made the beef and mushroom shumai at home.

 I hope you enjoy making this Beef and Mushroom Shumai.
-If you like this recipe, don’t forget to leave a rating and share it with your friends!
+If you like this recipe, please leave a rating and share it with your friends!